-We deploy our platform as a SaaS solution, with the option of retaining the data in the cloud, or at the edge in customer-provisioned infrastructure, which we refer to as Dynatrace® Managed.
+We deploy our platform as a SaaS solution, with the option of retaining the data in the cloud, or at the edge in customerprovisioned infrastructure, which we refer to as Dynatrace® Managed.
 The Dynatrace® Managed offering allows customers to maintain control of the environment where their data resides, whether in the cloud or on-premise, combining the simplicity of SaaS with the ability to adhere to their own data security and sovereignty requirements.
 Our Mission Control center automatically upgrades all Dynatrace® instances and offers on-premise cluster customers auto-deployment options that suit their specific enterprise management processes.

 Dynatrace® is an all-in-one platform, which is typically purchased by our customers as a full-stack package and extended with our DEM offering.
 Customers also have the option to purchase infrastructure monitoring only where the full-stack is not required, with the ability to upgrade to the full-stack when necessary.
 Our Dynatrace® platform has been commercially available since 2016 and is now the primary offering we sell.
-Dynatrace® customers increased to 1,364 as of March 31, 2019 from 574 as of March 31, 2018, representing year-over-year growth of 138%.
-As of March 31, 2019, approximately 53% of Dynatrace® customers added to the platform since April 1, 2017 were new customers, and the remaining 47% were existing customers that either added or converted to Dynatrace® over the past two years.
+Dynatrace® customers increased to 1,828 as of September 30, 2019 from 899 as of September 30, 2018.